rust-lang/book/nostarch/chapter20.md

 }
 ```

-This code will compile just fine—but it wouldn’t if we had tried to stick with
+Listing 20-34: Creating a `Vec<T>` of closures defined by functions that return `Box<dyn Fn>` so they have the same type

-`impl Fn(i32) -> i32`.
-For more about trait objects, refer to the section
+This code will compile just fine.
+For more about trait objects, refer to the
-“Using Trait Objects That Allow for Values of Different
+section “Using Trait Objects That Allow for Values of Different
 Types” in Chapter 18.

 Next, let’s look at macros!